The Great Inversion: How AI Broke the Software Development Model We Spent 50 Years Building

 INNER LOOP AI generates code Runs tests locally Iterates on prompt MOSTLY AUTOMATED MIDDLE LOOP ✦ NEW Supervisory review Architectural coherence Spec quality assurance Trust calibration HUMAN + AI OUTER LOOP CI/CD pipeline Deployment Operations INCREASINGLY AUTOMATED

 This middle loop demands a skill set that is distinct from traditional coding.
 It requires the ability to decompose problems into agent-sized work packages, calibrate trust in AI output, detect plausible-looking but incorrect results, and maintain architectural coherence across many parallel streams of machine-generated work[9].
-The practitioners excelling at this work tend to think in terms of delegation and orchestration rather than direct implementation.

 Molist describes the dynamics bluntly: his senior engineers have become air traffic controllers, too busy reviewing AI-generated code to build anything themselves.
 Meanwhile, the juniors — unencumbered by muscle memory or identity investment in how code "should" be written — are thriving with AI tools as natural collaborators[1].

-IV.
-The Job Market Earthquake: Who Wins, Who Drowns, Who Disappears
+V. The Job Market Earthquake: Who Wins, Who Drowns, Who Disappears

 The impact of these changes on the software labour market is already visible, though the picture is more nuanced than either the doomsayers or the optimists admit.
 Software developer job postings are up approximately 15% since mid-2025 according to Federal Reserve data, with AI/ML-related roles leading growth at a striking 85% year-over-year increase[10].
 CNN reports that listings for software engineers on Indeed are growing faster than postings overall[11].
 The Bureau of Labor Statistics projects 15% employment growth for software developers through 2034.